wp-plugins/wp-conversion-boxes/README.txt

 == Screenshots ==

 1. Add new conversion box.
-2. List of conversion boxes.
+2. List of all conversion boxes.
 3. Select a box type and then select a template from our collection of templates.
 4. Customize your selected template.
 Here you see only tip of iceberg, more customisation options when you scroll down.
 The box preview gets updated real time.
 5. Box settings page.